Currencies of the World: How Well Do You Know Your Money?

 Bills from various countries

-The strongest currencies of the world are those that have the highest value compared to other currencies.
+The strongest currencies in the world have the highest value compared to other currencies.
 The foreign exchange rate determines which currency is the strongest at any given time.
-Although the U.S. dollar is among the most widely used currencies of the world, it isn’t necessarily the strongest.
+Although the U.S. dollar is among the most widely used currencies in the world, it isn’t necessarily the strongest.

-At the time of this writing, these are the top 7 currencies of the world:
+At the time of this writing, these are the top seven currencies of the world:

 • Kuwaiti dinar (KWD)